NewModernize 2-3x faster with MongoDB’s AI-powered Application Modernization Platform. Learn more >

 Comparing Amazon DocumentDB and MongoDB

-It may seem that there are multiple options for deploying MongoDB in the cloud.
+There may seem to be multiple options for deploying MongoDB in the cloud.
 Amazon DocumentDB, for example, claims to be an AWS-native database with full support for the MongoDB API.
-While they support some MongoDB features, it is important to note that DocumentDB is not fully compatible.
-The only place to access fully-featured MongoDB as a service on AWS is through MongoDB Atlas.
+While this managed solution supports some MongoDB features, it is important to note that DocumentDB is not fully compatible.
+The only place to access fully featured MongoDB as a service on AWS is through MongoDB Atlas.

-In this comparison we aim to explain the differences between Amazon DocumentDB and MongoDB Atlas, focusing around the following key areas:
+In this comparison, we’ll explain the differences between Amazon DocumentDB and MongoDB Atlas, focusing on the following key areas:

 • Compatibility: Amazon claims that migrating an application from MongoDB to DocumentDB is “as easy as changing the database endpoint to the new Amazon DocumentDB cluster”.
-We have debunked this by running a suite of compatibility tests, which show that DocumentDB is only ~34% compatible with the features and functionality available in MongoDB Atlas.
+We have debunked this by running a suite of compatibility tests that show DocumentDB is not fully compatible with the features and functionality available in MongoDB Atlas.

-• Architecture: Amazon DocumentDB is built on top of AWS’s Aurora platform, which has historically been used to host relational databases.
+• Architecture: Amazon DocumentDB is built on top of a different platform than MongoDB, behaving more like a modern relational database.
 This has implications on scalability and the potential for adding more native MongoDB features in the future.
-DocumentDB can be deployed using Elastic Clusters, which impose additional operational constraints.
+DocumentDB can be deployed using elastic clusters, which impose additional operational constraints.

-• Deployment: Amazon’s DocumentDB relies on AWS’s proprietary technology, and there is no way to run the database outside of AWS.
+• Deployment: Amazon's DocumentDB relies on proprietary technology, and there is no way to run the database outside of AWS.
+Unlike MongoDB Atlas, which supports connections via a public endpoint, Amazon DocumentDB must be deployed within a virtual private cloud (VPC) to connect and operate.

-• Developer Productivity: DocumentDB lacks native integration with features or tools to support mobile, time series, search, and analytical use cases.
+• Developer productivity: DocumentDB lacks native integration with features or tools to support time series, search, and analytical use cases.
 Users must take on the operational burden of moving data out of DocumentDB and into other services in order to access features to support those workloads.

 What is DocumentDB?